radiolondra/libvlcsharp/src/LibVLCSharp.Avalonia.Unofficial.UCanvas/README.md

 To do this, it **exposes 2 methods**:

-**AddXAMLContentIfAny(bool isMoveable)**
+- **AddXAMLContentIfAny(bool isMoveable)**
   VideoView allows to define its own *content property* in XAML.
   This method adds the VideoView content to the video scene.
   `IsMoveable` parameter defines whether the user will be able to drag the content over the scene.

-**AddUserControlToOverlay(
+- **AddUserControlToOverlay(
       UserControl userControl,
       Action<object> mouseEnter = null,
       Action<object> mouseLeave = null,
       VerticalAlignment? va = null,
       HorizontalAlignment? ha = null,
       double marginLeft = 0,
       double marginTop = 0,
       double marginRight = 0,
       double marginBottom = 0,
       double opacity = 1,
       bool isMoveable = false
   )**

-This method adds whatever custom UserControl to the video scene.
+This method adds whatever custom UserControl to the video scene with custom parameters.
 The parameters are pretty self explanatory.

-For more information about usage explore the test project in the [LibVLCSharp.Avalonia.Unofficial.UCanvas.Samples](https://github.com/radiolondra/libvlcsharp/tree/3.x/samples/LibVLCSharp.Avalonia.Unofficial.UCanvas.Samples) folder.
+For more information about usage, explore the test project in the [LibVLCSharp.Avalonia.Unofficial.UCanvas.Samples](https://github.com/radiolondra/libvlcsharp/tree/3.x/samples/LibVLCSharp.Avalonia.Unofficial.UCanvas.Samples) folder.